zingarelli/codechella/README.md

 This project has several images.
 In order to load them faster, I've used [TinyPNG](https://tinypng.com) for image compression.

 There's a 404 page in which I show a random cat pic.
 I've used [Cataas (Cat as a service)](https://cataas.com/#/) to get those pics.

+In the FAQ page, content for the asnwer is displayed when one clicks on the question.
+This is called "accordion".
+I've learned how to hide/show content [in this article of W3Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).

 ## About the Challenge